geoadmin/service-stac/README.md

   d158be863ac1   kartoza/postgis:12.0   "/bin/sh -c /docker-…"    39 hours ago   Up 41 seconds               0.0.0.0:15432->5432/tcp   service-stac_db_1
   ```

-As you can see, MinIO is using two containers, one is the local S3 server, the other is a S3 client used to initialise
+As you can see, MinIO is using two containers, one is the local S3 server, the other is a S3 client used to set the
-some variables to allowe MinIO to run smoothly (and exited normally afterwards).
+download policy of the bucket which allows anonymous downloads, and exits once its job is done.
 You should also have a postGIS container.

+`make setup` creates some necessary directories : `.volumes/minio` and `.volumes/postgresql`, which are mounted to the
+corresponding containers in order to allow data persistency.

 Another way to start these containers (if, for example, they stopped) is with a simple